SiyiP/linked-blog-starter-md/12 Psych/FPC Eating Disorders_Wallis.md

 - fluid + electrolyte shifts when malnourished person starts eating
 - insulin frm glucose -> production of glycoogen, <mark style="background: #FFF3A3A6;">drives K+ and phosphorous into cells therefore your serum levels drop sooo much and u don't have much to begin with</mark>
 	- <mark style="background: #FFF3A3A6;">depletion of ATP and 2,3-DPG , resp muscle/diaphragm weakness, HF, rhabdomyolysis, seizure</mark>
+	- low potassium and so much else.
-- supplement electrolytes prir to feeding
+- <mark style="background: #FFF3A3A6;">supplement electrolytes prir to feeding</mark>
 - id at risk ppl with extreme issues
 	- 5-10 days prolonged fasting
 	- rapid weight loss